Mike McCue: Early life

 McCue grew up in New York City, the oldest of six children.
-His parents Lucy Ann and Patrick J. ran a small ad agency.
+His parents, Lucy Ann and Patrick J., ran a small ad agency.
 In McCue's early teens, his father was diagnosed with terminal cancer.
 The family was forced out of their home and had to rely on food stamps due to a lack of health insurance.
 After his father died of cancer, McCue chose to help his family instead of joining the United States Air Force Academy, and never attended college.

 Career

 Early career

-McCue was fascinated by software and began his first business in his early teens, writing video games at home that he licensed to magazines and in the end to a games publisher.
-He had wanted to be an astronaut and his first real app, he said, was a space shuttle flight simulator he wrote in TI-BASIC in 1981.
+McCue became interested in software in his early teens and began writing video games at home, which he licensed to magazines and eventually to a game publisher.
+He said his first real application was a space shuttle flight simulator that he wrote in TI-BASIC in 1981.

-Admiring technology entrepreneurs like Steve Jobs, Mitch Kapor and Bill Gates, McCue joined IBM in 1986, giving up a congressional nomination to attend the US Air Force Academy.
-He was employed on a six-month temporary contract but ended up staying three-and-a-half years.
+Influenced by technology entrepreneurs such as Steve Jobs, Mitch Kapor and Bill Gates, he joined IBM in 1986 after giving up a congressional nomination to attend the US Air Force Academy.
+He was initially employed on a six-month temporary contract but remained at IBM for three and a half years.

 Paper Software and Netscape

 In 1989 McCue founded his first company, Paper Software, aiming "to make using a computer as easy as using a piece of paper".
 At first the company was not successful and McCue spent a summer digging ditches and building houses to raise funds, and then doing software design consulting for a company contracted to the pharmaceutical firm Merck & Co.

 Paper Software's first product was Sidebar, a set of icons designed to make using a computer more intuitive, but after discovering Mosaic, McCue began to develop technology allowing web browsers to display complex 3-D graphics.
 McCue acted as CEO, winning nearly 80% market share in 3D internet software from Microsoft and SGI.

 McCue rejected offers for Paper Software from America Online and Silicon Graphics before selling to Netscape for $20 million in February 1996.
 At Netscape McCue was appointed Vice President of Technology, helping to create Netscape Netcaster and working on transforming its Netscape Navigator browser into a Web-based desktop operating system.
 It has been said that the project, called Constellation after a boat McCue's father had helped to restore, led Microsoft to alter its Windows licensing agreements to prevent PC manufacturers using competing software, eventually leading to antitrust proceedings against the company.

-When McCue later paid $200,000 for a 48-foot classic wooden sailboat he named it "Constellation".
+When McCue later paid $200,000 for a 48-foot classic wooden sailboat, he named it "Constellation.”